redfoxofwealden/quenington-wildlife-park/README.md

 The inspiration of the website was taken from the [Love Running](https://github.com/Code-Institute-Solutions/readme-template) site.

-The know-how for the css flex technology used on the 'Home' and 'Gallery' pages were inspired and taken from these articles:
+The know-how and information for the css flex technology used on the 'Home' and 'Gallery' pages were inspired and taken from these articles:

 - [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 - [Flexbox on MDN site](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)